 Mermaid (2006) Chris Ripken

-In 2006, artist Chris Ripken made a sculpture of a mermaid lying on the edge of a square pond with a fountain for Eudokiaplein.
-The work was maintained for years with money from the borough by the artist and young people from the neighborhood, who could earn something extra in this way.
-But a major maintenance was needed and there was no money for maintenance again from the municipality.
-Local residents took action and with money from the Rotary club in Hillegersberg Mermaid undergo a metamorphosis.
-She has been tiled all over again by the artist and many volunteers.
-Previously she was yellow and red; the new one from 2019 is pink, gold and blue.
+In 2006 artist Chris Ripken made a sculpture of a mermaid for Eudokiaplein lying on the edge of a square pond with a spray fountain.
+The work was maintained for years with money from the borough by the artist and young people from the neighborhood, who could earn a little extra in this way.
+But a major overhaul was needed and money for maintenance was not available from the municipality again.
+Local residents took action and with money from the Rotary Club in Hillegersberg, the Mermaid undergo a metamorphosis.
+It has been completely re-tiled by the artist and many volunteers.
+Previously it was yellow and red; the new item from 2019 is pink, gold and blue.